Section 515 properties — and the people who call them home — are at risk.

 In Minnesota, Iowa and North Dakota, there are 334 Section 515 projects with RD loans maturing on or before December 31, 2030, according to data from the USDA MFH Property Preservation Tool.
 Minnesota and Iowa contain more projects estimated to exit by 2030 than any other states nationwide.

 We simply can’t afford to lose these homes.
+Learn more from our 515 Fact Sheet.

 Learn more about Section 515